PFAS Water Polluted

 Taxpayers are paying the price for pollution

 • The burden of pollution is falling on taxpayers.
-As of October, 2021 Michigan taxpayers have already spent about $140 million cleaning up PFAS pollution in their communities and providing safe drinking water for residents.
+As of August, 2024 Michigan taxpayers have already spent over $325 million cleaning up PFAS pollution in their communities and providing safe drinking water for residents.

 • The cost of remediating and restoring contaminated sites in Michigan is expected to continue growing as MPART finds more contaminated sites across the state.